KittyPBoxx/Emerald-Ex-Map-Rando/README.md

 There are some differences in this randomizer compared to the universal warp randomizer.
 Here are some things to be aware of:

-- Game mode: Game should be played in 'CEA' mode with 'Plotless' set to 'Full'.
+- Game mode: Game should be played with 'Plotless' set to 'Full'.
 No early surf.
 - 'Escape' in menu to avoid any softlocking:
     - Menu option available anywhere outside the safari zone
     - Indoors / In Caves it works the same as an escape rope (normally last place outdoors)